Mapping the gender attrition gap in academic psychology: Methods

 \subsubsection{Psychology entrants}

-We identified psychology entrants as researchers with more than one career publication who published at least 60\% of their articles in psychology---as categorized by Scopus---during their first 3 years.
+We identified \textit{psychology entrants} as researchers who (1) had more than one career publication and (2) published at least 60\% of their articles in psychology---as categorized by Scopus---during their first 3 academic years.
+Applying these criteria yielded 91,774 psychology entrants.

 Scopus uses the All Science Journal Classification (ASJC) to organize psychology into eight subfields: general psychology, clinical psychology, developmental and educational psychology, social psychology, applied psychology, experimental and cognitive psychology, neuropsychology and physiological psychology, and psychology (miscellaneous).
-Publications can fall under one or more categories.
+Publications can fall under multiple categories.
 We assigned each researcher a primary subfield based on the most frequent category in their first 3 years.
 In cases of a tie, we prioritized the subject of their first publication.
 When general psychology was among the most frequent categories, we prioritized a more specialized field whenever possible.

-Scopus provides reliable coverage of publication data from 1996 onward \citep{Falagas2007_scopus,Mongeon2015_scopus}.
-To mitigate left truncation bias, where more advanced researchers might be misclassified as new entrants, we restricted our sample to researchers whose first Scopus-indexed publication occurred between 2000 and 2014.
-Limiting the entry window to 2014 ensured at least 10 years of observable career data for included researchers, allowing us to assess long-term trajectories.
-The disaggregated statistics of female and male psychology entrants by subfield and cohort group are presented in Table~S1.
+Scopus provides reliable coverage of publication data from 1996 onward \parencite{Falagas2007_scopus,Mongeon2015_scopus}.
+To mitigate left truncation bias, whereby more senior researchers might be misclassified as new entrants, we restricted our sample to researchers whose first Scopus-indexed publication occurred between 2000 and 2014.
+Limiting the entry window to 2014 ensured at least 10 years of observable career data for each researcher.
+Disaggregated statistics of female and male psychology entrants by subfield and cohort group are presented in Table~S1.

+In addition to Scopus’s built-in author disambiguation procedures, we implemented further cleaning steps to identify duplicate individuals and potentially misassigned Scopus IDs (see Supplementary Material for more details).
+These procedures included consolidating duplicate profiles, correcting likely ID conflations, and excluding ambiguous entrant records.
+In total, 3,574 profiles were removed through disambiguation and data-quality checks, resulting in a final dataset of 88,200 disambiguated psychology researchers.